Were you injured in an accident that wasn't your fault?

 Find out more: Serious injury compensation claims

-Under a CFA, Ottery St Mary injury claimants will also not have to pay any fees upfront.
+Ottery St Mary injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Ottery St Mary, Devon and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Ottery St Mary, Devon and throughout the UK make a claim without any financial risk.